When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Users of public toilets in Ancient Rome cleaned themselves with a communal sponge on a stick.

-5. In 16th-century France, the wealthy used hemp, lace, and even wool to stay clean.
+• French Royalty: In 16th-century France, the wealthy aristocracy used hemp, lace, and wool for a softer experience.

 Toilet Paper History